jvegarag/championsmanager/frontend/README.md

 * `TeamFormComponent`: Component to edit/create a Team using a template-driven form.
 The validations are added as validation attributes.

 * `TeamListComponent`: Component to list all the Teams using a paginated table.
 The user can:
-  - filter the teams by name and favorite.
+  - filter the teams by name and country.
 For retrieving the filtered Teams a `debounceTime` is used in order to wait a short time after every keystroke
   - check a Team as favorite, using TeamFavoriteComponent
   - remove a team
   - go to edit or create screen